bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 ### Examples

-Preprocessed `bold` NIfTI file in `anat` coordinate space.
+Preprocessed `bold` NIfTI file in `native` coordinate space.
 Please mind that in this case `ReferenceMap` key is REQUIRED.

 ```Text